cyberark/conjur-puppet/README.md

     password f9yykd2r0dajz398rh32xz2fxp1tws1qq2baw4112n4am9x3ncqbk3
 ```

+The Conjur Puppet Module will automatically check for these files on your node and use them if they
+are available.
 ##### Using Windows Registry / Windows Credential Manager (Windows agents only)

 To configure **Windows agents** with a Conjur host identity, you set up the Conjur